Boundary amenability of $Out(F_N)$: The factorization lemma, the case of free actions, and reduction to naming

 \begin{rk} Given an enumeration of the set of decorated simplices, we obtain for each $T\in \baro$ an enumeration of all morphisms $F_{n,T}:S_{n,T}\ra T$ from all simplicial trees to $T$ that send vertices to branch points, and are isometric on edges.
 Moreover, the maps $T\mapsto S_{n,T}$ and $T\mapsto F_{n,T}$ are Borel for every $n$. \end{rk}

-Given $S\in\calo$ and $T\in\baro$, we say that a morphism $f:S\to T$ is \emph{very optimal} if $f$ is optimal and sends vertices of $S$ to branch points in $T$.
+Given $S\in\calo$ and $T\in\baro$, we say that a morphism $f:S\to T$ is \emph{very optimal} if $f$ is optimal and sends vertices of $S$ with trivial stabilizer to branch points in $T$.
 We denote by $\VOpt$ the subspace of $\Opt$ made of very optimal morphisms.

+\begin{rk} We note for future use that for every tree $T\in \baro$, there exists $S\in\calo$ and a very optimal morphism $f:S\ra T$.
+Indeed, if $\calf\neq \es$, one may take for $S$ a tree such that all vertices have non-trivial stabilizer, with the unique metric so that the unique equivariant map $f:S\ra T$ which is linear on edges is a morphism, necessarily very optimal.
+If $(G,\calf)=(F_N,\es)$, one may take $S$ homeomorphic to the Cayley graph of $F_N$ with respect to a free basis $\{a_1,\dots,a_N\}$, and choose $f$ sending the base point of $S$ to a branch point in the axis of $a_1$ in $T$. \end{rk}